Dr. Aiesha Turman: Educator, Writer, Cultural Producer

-Dr. Aiesha Turman is a Black feminist Afrofuturist — writing, researching, teaching and creating at the intersections of Black futurism, protest theory, metaphysics, and Black feminist thought.
-As Founder of Remix Reiki, she utilizes the framework of the century-old modality to explore the ability of Black feminist literature and and cultural productions to aid in individual and community healing.
+Aiesha Turman, Ph.D. is a Black feminist Afrofuturist — writing, researching, teaching and creating at the intersections of Black futurism, protest theory, metaphysics, and Black feminist thought.
+As a Reiki Master Teacher, she utilizes the framework of the century-old modality and Bantu-Kongo cosmology and philosophy to explore the ability of literature and cultural productions by Black women, throughout time and the diaspora, to aid in individual and community healing.

 As she works, Dr. Turman develops research pockets, micro sites that allow her to gather information and ideas.
 Here are a few examples:

-Dr. Turman is currently serving as part-time faculty in the English Department of Hunter College CUNY.
+Dr. Turman is currently serving as faculty in the Africana Studies Department of Nassau Community College.

 A Bit of Dr. Turman’s Work